Healthy Recipes using Sweetened Hibiscus Tea

 - In a separate bowl, whisk together sweetened hibiscus tea, olive oil, salt, and pepper.

-Hibiscus Tea Smoothie Bowl
+Hibiscus Infused Smoothie Bowl

 - 1 cup sweetened hibiscus tea

-- 1 banana
+- 1 frozen banana

 - 1/2 cup Greek yogurt

-- 1/2 cup frozen berries
+- 1/4 cup mixed berries

-- Serve immediately with a spoon.
+- Serve immediately for a refreshing breakfast.

 Hibiscus Tea Marinade for Grilled Chicken